 10. Paddington 2

-You might not think you’d find movies about a bear so amusing, but Paddington 2 may be even better than the original.
+You might not think you’d find movies about a bear so amusing, but Paddington 2 maybe even better than the original.
 It’s a heartwarming comedy film that may surprise you with its subtle and smart humor.
 It’ll tickle your funny bone and make you feel as fuzzy on the inside as Paddington is on the outside.

-Paddington 2 has a simple plot but packs a punch, delivering one of the very best family friendly films from the last decade.
+Paddington 2 has a simple plot but packs a punch, delivering one of the very best family-friendly films from the last decade.
 Paddington has situated himself with the Brown family and become a welcome member of the community.
 He takes on some odd jobs in order to buy the perfect present for his Aunt Lucy’s birthday, but then the gift is stolen and he is the one to find himself behind bars, and I won’t spoil this one any further.

 The film is fun for any age, and the comedy is sprinkled throughout, which keeps the story engaging.
 Some scenes harken back to the silent film era, and other lines or situations reflect our current time.

 In the end, while it’s a comedy and adventure, this is one of those films that has loving your neighbor and welcoming the stranger at its center.
-This is a bear that may just sooth your world-weary soul.
+This is a bear that may just soothe your world-weary soul.

 Keep Reading: How Are Virtual Meetings Different From Face To Face?